lhlRahman/vector-database/README.md

 ## 📈 Benchmarks

-Run performance benchmarks to see SIMD optimizations in action:
+Run performance benchmarks to see optimizations in action:

 ```bash
 # Comprehensive SIMD benchmark